blendbyte/CoyoteCert/README.md

 ### http-01

-The simplest challenge type.
-CoyoteCert writes a token file to your web root; the CA fetches it over HTTP.
+The simplest challenge.
+CoyoteCert writes a token file to your web root; the CA fetches it over HTTP to confirm you control the domain.

 ```php
 use CoyoteCert\Challenge\Http01Handler;